gtanczyk/genaicode/README.md

 - `rootDir`: Specifies the root directory for the project (required).
 - `extensions`: An array of file extensions to be considered by GenAIcode (optional).
 - `ignorePaths`: An array of directory or file paths that should be ignored during the code analysis and generation process.
 Useful for excluding `node_modules` or build directories.
+- `lintCommand`: A command to run after initial code generation to verify changes (optional).

 Example configuration: